cathoderaydude/ArcadeControlPanel/README.md

 **How will I know if this happened to me?** I don't know yet, since I don't have a counterfeit to test with, but from what I understand you'll just see your button inputs get real flaky or maybe activate on their own.
 If this happens to you, [contact me](mailto:cathoderaydude@gekk.info) and I may be able to send you a verified working device in return for the broken one, since I need a bad one for testing.

 **What can I do about this?** - Buy a real one.
 [This](https://www.amazon.com/FT232R-FT232RL-Serial-Converter-XYGStudy/dp/B00DTRFKM4) is the one I ordered that works perfectly.
 I intend to buy several other models soon and will try to build a compatibility database.

+# Why?

+I started this project because I needed button inputs for a touchscreen-only arcade machine I acquired.
+I was running MAME, which needed an "insert coin" button, and Steam games which required a keypress to exit.
+I didn't want a keyboard hanging out of the cabinet, just some basic buttons to send preassigned keystrokes to whatever program was in focus.

+The FT232 is a $10 USB "COM port adapter" which can be used in a mode called "GPIO" or "bit-bang," in which you can use all 8 pins as generic inputs or outputs.
+This allowed me to connect up to eight physical buttons and access them from software.

+There are many advantages to this approach.
+Because the FT232 is not a "keyboard" or "gamepad," there's no possibility of its inputs becoming confused with regular user input - the device itself doesn't simulate keystrokes, it sends unique signals that this application recognizes directly, making input absolutely unambiguous.

+Also, each one has a unique serial number, so it will eventually be possible to configure several of these devices and have ACP remember which one is assigned to which buttons, even if you unplug them and move them to different ports.

+I've gotten several suggestions of using an Arduino or Teensy in HID mode.
+I explicitly don't want to do this for countless reasons, not the least of which is I don't want to have to "program" the outboard device - I want everything software-driven, and the FT232 is completely fire-and-forget - but also because I don't want to be limited to just simple keypresses.

 # Future

 Here are things I would like to do eventually: